gildor2/UEViewer/readme.txt

 - implemented support for loading XBox360 packages

 25.02.2009
-- implemented support for UE3 AnimSet (all compresion algorithms are supported except ACF_Float32NoW)
+- implemented support for UE3 AnimSet (all compression algorithms are supported except ACF_Float32NoW)

 23.02.2009